Manar-k/Diabetes-Helper/README.md

 # medicine-time-notification

-Designed and implemented an application in 5-person team using Java, JavaFX, and Mysql Workbench.
+(Advanced Programming Project) Designed and implemented an application in 5-person team using Java, JavaFX, and Mysql Workbench.

 This application enable user to: